aws/aws-connected-device-framework/source/docs/migration.md

 ### Asset Library is now optional modules

-In the past, `assetLibrary` is always deployed when you select `greengrass2Provisioning`, `commands` , or `commandAndControl` modules.
+Since CDF version 1.0.6, `assetLibrary` is always deployed when you select `greengrass2Provisioning`, `commands` , or `commandAndControl` modules.

 In this release, a new question is added to these modules to check if `assetLibrary` to make the dependency explicit.
 Now you can deploy these services without `assetLibrary` (removing the capability to select devices by assetLibrary query).